roman-milk/roman-milk.github.io/no-such-thing-as-an-ex-slut.md

+===

- ****** No Such Thing as an Ex-Slut Ch.
-03 ****** byfastandsloppy© Greetings beloved readers, this is the second of a five part series.
+Greetings beloved readers, this is the second of a five part series.
 I will post each chapter about a week apart.
 Many thanks to fellow authors and occasional collaborators Friskee_cpl who gave me notes on the story and whose stories served as a vital inspiration for this tale.

  *